DEVELOPED WITH BENJAMIN LIGNEL IN COLLABORATION WITH NORWEGIAN CRAFTS

 23 April - 4 May and 21 May - 3 June

-The call for applications is now closed for PRAKSIS’s 9th residency, Adornment and Gender: Engaging Conversation developed with artist, writer and curator Benjamin Lignel, in collaboration with Norwegian Crafts.
+PRAKSIS’s 9th residency, Adornment and Gender: Engaging Conversation is developed with artist, writer and curator Benjamin Lignel, in collaboration with Norwegian Crafts.
 The residency will take place in Oslo from 23 April – 3 June 2018, with intensive collective activity taking place in two sessions (i) 23 April - 4 May and (ii) 21 May - 3 June.
 Selected residents have the option to stay in Oslo for the entire duration, or to commute for each of the two sessions (further details below).

 Over the past two years, Benjamin Lignel has been researching together with Namita Wiggers.
 This duo are interested in how gender politics are intertwined with material practices of creating, putting on, customising, mixing adornment.
 They have been talking, with performers, thinkers, artists, collectors, dealers, asking them how adornment has informed their professional and or private lives, and how it contributes to (their) performance of gender.